TakiraMcCoy/osticket-prereqs/README.md

 Step 2:

-Enable Internet Informations Services(IIS).
+-Enable Internet Informations Services(IIS).

-In the vitual machine right click the windows icon/run/type control.
+-In the virtual machine right click the windows icon/run/type control.

-In the "control panel" window select "programs" and "turn windows features on and off".
+-In the "control panel" window select "programs" and "turn windows features on and off".

-The window that opens will allow you to enable and install feautures.
+-The window that opens will allow you to enable and install features.

 <img width="427" alt="Screen Shot 2024-01-17 at 11 26 35 PM" src="https://github.com/TakiraMcCoy/osticket-prereqs/assets/155402684/d5fe7377-d7d4-432b-b66a-74747ef485e7">